akhilkalepu/redSpot---source-code/README.md

 # redSpot
 A series of scripts that updates Spotify playlists with the top voted songs on Reddit.

-The playlists update at 4:30 AM EST. As of now, they are randomly ordered, currently working on getting them ordered by upvotes.
+The playlists update at 4:30 AM EST.

 If you want a playlist for a particular subreddit, let me know at [akhilkalepu@protonmail.com](akhilkalepu@protonmail.com).